 WDFW operates a fleet of over 1,000 vehicles and assorted heavy equipment, and has real property assets valued at over \$2 billion.
 The current approach of using VMTS (see sections 3.G.8 and 3.H.14), Voyager, EPIC, and manual accounting systems may not meet the Governor's executive order 05-01 or the recommendations of a Captial Programs review process.
 WDFW has selected a vendor, TERO Consulting, to provide Asset and Fleet Management services.
-WDFW will continue to implement the system for fleet management, facility management, work orders, and project management in FY08.
+WDFW will continue to implement the system for fleet management, facility management, and work orders in FY10, but budget reductions may put enhancement on hold.